A shorter version of this article is published by the Financial Times. See NZ beyond Sauvignon and Pinot for my tasting notes.

 She was far from the only visitor during the hour or two I spent there on a boiling hot weekday afternoon recently.
 Brown had invited me to taste some of her selections and had to work hard alternating bottles in buckets full of ice and water to keep them all, even the reds, cool enough.
 Others included a young couple looking for a bottle they’d encountered in New Zealand, and the man in charge of promoting New Zealand wine generically in the UK.

 His offices are in New Zealand House, the 15-storey office block just south of Piccadilly Circus – very quiet, very sixties and very formal.
-Chris Stroud clearly relishes his trips to Brixton and told me delightedly that this new outpost, and Brown's notable presence on social media, had resulted in many more Kiwi winemakers coming to London to do events and tastings than was the case before.
+Chris Stroud clearly relishes his trips to Brixton and told me delightedly that this new outpost, and Brown’s notable presence on social media, had resulted in many more winemakers from New Zealand coming to London to do events and tastings than was the case before.
 As a wine writer, I can tell you that, however spectacular the views from the top of New Zealand House where generic tastings have always been held, and however spacious the room, the shipping container has it beat for atmoshere and energy.

 Brown is a charismatic, driven character (she’s now planning a similar online operation for Australian wine).
 A recent tweet with arresting black and white portrait of her in front of her bottles and sheepskin-draped bench reads: ‘We don’t ask for much, because it’s not about us, we act as a conduit to bring #nzwine wine to life, offering experiences & to evoke tastebuds.
 Next time you buy a bottle of mass produced own label supermarket wine, ask yourself; who am I supporting?
 Because it certainly isn’t us.’